tweag/nickel/doc/manual/merging.md

 ## Default annotation

 To be able to merge records with commons fields, at least one side field has to be annotated as default.
-It means, if you have two records:
+This means, if you have two records:

 ```text
 let left = {